Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Credit: rodimov, Shutterstock

 Their paws are more likely to be rougher if you walk your pet frequently on pavement.
-Likewise, a dog that gets their exercise running around in the backyard may have softer pads.
-If that’s the case, we suggest transitioning slowly to new surfaces to prevent blisters and other issues.
+Likewise, a dog that gets their exercise running around in the backyard that is covered in grass may have softer pads.
+It can also be quite individual and depend on their paw and skin health as well.
+Always be mindful and moderate when introducing your dog to new surfaces, particularly rough, sharp, or wet terrain, to prevent blisters and other issues.

 Other tips include: